ivos/git-crash-course/Readme.md

 and the particular commits made on your feature branch and on `develop` you may have to resolve conflicts repeatedly.
 This is ok, it's just the way it works.

+Finally, when the rebase has successfully completed, push your changes upstream

+    git push

+Now your feature branch is ready to be merged to `develop`.